Lord-McSweeney/assembly/hose/README.md

 `hoseprog.asm` can be compiled into a raw binary that can be run from Hose.
 However, Hose can run only 27 byte binaries.
 Interrupts 0x60, 0x61, and 0x62 can be used.

-All the files that end in `.bin` are binaries that can be run from an emulator.
+All the files that end in `.bin` are binaries that can be run from an emulator, except `hoseprog.bin`, which can be run from Hose.